Hari9925/SampleMvcWebApp/README.md

 SampleMvcWebApp
 ===============

-SampleMvcWebApp is a ASP.NET MVC5 web site designed to show number of useful methods for building enterprise grade web applications using ASP.NET MVC5 and Entity Framework 6.
+SampleMvcWebApp is a ASP.NET MVC web site designed to show number of useful methods for building enterprise grade web applications using ASP.NET MVC5 and Entity Framework 6.
 The code for this sample MVC web application, and the associated [GenericServices Framework](https://github.com/JonPSmith/GenericServices) are both an open source project